JAPAN FOOD TOURS – OVERVIEW

 - Enjoy a traditional Buddhist vegetarian lunch at Tenryuji temple

-A Japanese culinary tour is a delicious way to explore this exotic and fascinating culture.
+Japan food tours are a delicious way to explore this exotic and fascinating culture.
 For more information, please call 1-800-567-9400 or email us today.

 Japan’s cuisine evokes its diverse landscape – the seas, rivers, and mountains of Japan offer seasonal bounties, and the shun, or peak season, of various produce is anxiously awaited by all.
 After the thaw of winter, delicate bamboo shoots, strawberries, and rapeseed buds spring forward; in the warmth of summer, watermelon and cucumber offer respite from the heat; fall witnesses the abundance of sweet potatoes, chestnuts and mushrooms; and winter warms the palate with tart citrus and bitter daikon.